faucetsdn/faucet/docs/README_hw_testing.rst

 with the host's CPN IP address, but with different ports (defaults are given below for *of_port* and *gauge_of_port*).

+It is assumed that you execute all following commands from your FAUCET source code directory (eg one you have git cloned).

 Test configuration
 ------------------